-Businesses that seek to deliver an outstanding customer experience face unprecedented challenges today due to unprecedented customer demands and expectations.
+Businesses that seek to deliver an outstanding customer experience face challenges today due to elevated customer demands and expectations.

 To be successful, you must rethink and reorganize your experience strategy to accommodate these demands and shorten the gap between business goals and customer needs.
 Here are 10 steps that will help you get ahead in today’s experience economy and build a customer experience strategy.

 Step 1: Discover

-Before you start to develop a Customer Experience (CX) strategy, the CX lead should uncover how the brand is currently experienced by customers and what the vision is for the future.
+Before you start to develop a customer experience strategy, the CX lead should uncover how the brand is currently experienced by customers.
+Is there a clear vision for the future?